 Web-based video conferencing services have also made it easier for teams to meet in virtual rooms, which has greatly improved collaboration efforts.
 Most video conferencing solutions also come bundled with online collaboration tools such as document sharing, text chat, and screen sharing.

 5. Robust mobile devices.

-With mobile intranet software, it is no longer necessary for employees to be glued to their desks to get work done.
-They can log in via their smartphones or tablets, access company data, and update the rest of the team on their progress.
-With a bring-your-own-device program in place, you can establish better internal communication in the workplace.
-Employees can use their personal devices at work and be just as efficient.
+With mobile intranet software, employees can ping team members, access company data and receive important notifications.
+This connectivity empowers you to establish better internal communication throughout your entire organization.
+As an added bonus, if you establish a bring-your-own-device program, employees can use their personal devices at work and be just as efficient.
 The real benefit here is that employees enjoy using their own devices — and the company benefits by having easy reach to employees at all times.